CodedChai/codedchai.github.io/_posts/2019-12-25-chip-8-interpreter-part-5.md

 All opcodes are 2 bytes long and are stored big endian.
 Something to note is that in memory each first byte of each instruction should be stored in an even address.
 I will be using the same verbiage as [other Chip-8 tutorials](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM) to help describe the opcodes.
 The verbiage is below:

 *nnn or addr* - 12 bit value, specifically the lower 12 bits of the opcode.
-*n or nibble* - 4 bit value, specifically the lowest 4 bits of the opcode.
+*kk* - 8 bit value, specifically the lowest 8 bits of the opcode.
 *x* - 4 bit value, specifically the lower 4 bits of the high byte of the opcode.
 That means the lower 4 bits of the first byte.
 *y* - 4 bit value, specifically the upper 4 bits of the low byte of the opcode.
 That means the higher 4 bits of the second byte.
-*kk or byte* - 8 bit value, specifically the lowest 8 bits of the opcode.
+*n* - 4 bit value, specifically the lowest 4 bits of the opcode.

 To make this even easier I used the following methods to get these values.